About the Silicon Valley Index

 An indicator is a quantitative measure of relevance to Silicon Valley’s economy and community health, that can be examined either over a period of time, or at a given point in time.
 Good indicators are bellwethers that reflect the fundamentals of long-term regional health, and represent the interests of the community.
 They are measurable, attainable, and outcome-oriented.

 Reach and impact

-- Leaders from every sector of the community gather each year (The 2021 conference is virtual) for Joint Venture’s annual State of the Valley Conference, where we formally release the Silicon Valley Index every February.
+- Leaders from every sector of the community gather each year for Joint Venture’s annual State of the Valley Conference, where we formally release the Silicon Valley Index every February.

 - More than 1,400 hardcopies of the Index are distributed each year, and more than 2,000 additional copies are downloaded annually.